bryonbean/i-bow-to-the-buddha-in-you/README.md

 # Book organization

 - The original scan in each chapter directory is the name of the directory, in upper case, e.g `CH01.pdf` is the scan of the source material for chapter 1.
+- The English chapters are found in the `CHxx_english.pdf` document.
+(I appologize for their poor quality.)
 - The `.epub` is the result of the AI (ChatGPT) analysis.
 It should read vertically, but needs a ebook reader capable of property displaying vertical text.
 - The `CHxx_vertical.pdf` file is the result of the same AI analysis.
 It should also read vertically, but does not seem to be doing so at the moment.
 - The `CHxx_clean.txt` file is the result of the same AI analysis.